 It is possible that in the Suspended Expulsion document, automatic expungment may be included (e.g. after proving the Rehabilitation Plan terms were met).

 If automatic expungement is not included, a parent may petition the district’s school board asking them to expunge the discipline from the student’s educational records.
 The school board can order expungement of the Suspended Expulsion if they see that all the Rehabilitation Plan terms were met and the student is doing well.

-Michelle Ball is a Sacramento expulsion attorney helping students throughout California, including in Sacramento, Elk Grove, Roseville, Fairfield, Stockton, Auburn, the Bay Area and all other areas of California.
+Michelle Ball is a Sacramento student expulsion lawyer helping students throughout California, and acts as an attorney in Elk Grove, Roseville, Fairfield, Stockton, Auburn, the Bay Area and all other areas of California.